navicore/naviscripts/README.md

 Messy - created slowly over many years.
 I'm not sure what some of parts even do but I can't cope without it all.

-* More vim8 than nvim but I use both and the setup works for both.
+* I've fully switch to nvim but should 99% work on vim8+
 * Equally OSX and Linux - I use both and most of the setup works for both.
 * zsh
 * vim-plug